-Ethical and governance permissions to hold and use health data for environmental health research has been obtained from the Health Research Authority National Research Ethics Service (NRES) and the Confidentiality Advisory Group (CAG) which advises on Section 251 of the NHS Act (2006).
+Ethical and governance permissions to hold and use health data for environmental health research have been obtained from the following authorities:

 SAHSU additionally hold small area data from the national Census on populations and socio-economic status (SES), including enumeration district, census output areas, lower layer super output areas, wards (see Table of Social factor data).
 We also hold environmental data from a range of sources (see Table of Environmental data) including our own research studies, the Environment Agency, Defra, the Civil Aviation Authority, Public Health England, the British Geological Survey and water companies etc. (e.g. see our Environment and Health Atlas for England and Wales, www.envhealth.co.uk).
 Maintenance of the databases (health, population, SES and selected environmental data) is conducted by the SAHSU database team.

 SAHSU recognises we have a legal and ethical responsibility to handle data which can be of a confidential and sensitive nature carefully and securely, and we are fully committed to doing that in a way that maximises its use while preventing unauthorised or inappropriate use or disclosure.
 We are respectful of the nature of the data we work with, where it comes from and what it means for individuals.